harmony-one/x/progress/sun-hyuk-ahn.md

+2023-11-13 Mon: Fixed a bug which ensures custom instructions are not deleted when cleaning up context for 512 max tokens.
+User testing with Theo and Alaina to diagnose if there are persistent issues with current chunking method.
+Went through the official OpenAI API documentation, as well as various sources to see if there was an optimal way of implementing context embedding rather than providing it everytime (result: there does not exist one as of now; Artem / Aaron going over other implementations)

+---

 2023-11-12 Sun: Reviewed Aaron's PR on relayer service, as well as the configuration in the cloud service.

 2023-11-11 Sat: Configured [Github action and Husky pre-commit hook](https://github.com/harmony-one/x/pull/165) preventing AppConfig.plist from being committed.